SOARingLab/RESILIENCE/README.md

 ### Process ID

 `Process ID` determines the business process application to react to long-tailed changes.
+We have two example applications: `online_grocery` and `lng_logistics`.

 ### Annotation